 FLYTOGRAPHER PHOTO SHOOT:

 We had arranged for a Flytographer photo shoot at 7:30am.
-It was insanely cold for April and we didn’t pack warm enough clothing.
+It was insanely cold for Paris in April and we didn’t pack warm enough clothing.
 We layered clothing on the kids and my husband and I wore souvenir jackets we picked up.
-Not exactly what I had in mind but the photo shoot itself was a good experience and our photographer Olga was so sweet and personable!
+Not exactly what I had in mind but the photo shoot itself was a good experience.
+Our photographer Olga was so sweet and personable!
 We got family photos at the Eiffel Tower, inside a warm cafe (which perked the kids up) and at the École Militaire.